Aliases for TEC Gene

 GeneCards Summary for TEC Gene

 TEC (Tec Protein Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with TEC include transient erythroblastopenia of childhood and myelodysplastic syndrome.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include phospholipid binding and non-membrane spanning protein tyrosine kinase activity.
-An important paralog of this gene is FER.
+Diseases associated with TEC include Transient Erythroblastopenia Of Childhood and Agammaglobulinemia, X-Linked.
+Among its related pathways are RET signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is ITK.